-Now, create a username, and type localhost as hostname then create a password and retype it.
+Now, create a username, type ‘localhost’ as the hostname then create a password and retype it.
 After that check on Global privileges to assign all privileges to the user.

-Keep remembering database name, username, password, and hostname.
+Keep remembering the database name, username, password, and hostname.
 Because we will need that.

 Then, scroll down and click on the Go button.
 As shown below in the image.

 Tip: You can see more about creating databases in our how-to-create a MySQL database tutorial.

 Step 6: Configure and Install WordPress

 After that go to the WordPress setup configuration page and click on the let’s go button.
 As shown below.

 Now, enter the database name, username, password, and hostname.
 Then click on submit button.

 Here you go.
 You will enter your new website details here.
 Site title, username, password, and correct email then click on Install WordPress.

 Remember your username and password because you will need that to log in to the WordPress website.